 - ½ tbsp (7g) unsalted butter, melted

-- Preheat the oven to 350°F, and lightly coat a 9”-round springform pan or cake pan with nonstick cooking spray.
+- Preheat the oven to 350°F, and lightly coat a 9”-round springform pan or 9"-round cake pan with nonstick cooking spray.

 - To prepare the dough, whisk together 1 cup of flour, yeast, baking powder, and salt in a medium bowl.
 In a large bowl, stir together the milk, butter, and sugar.
 Mix in the prepared flour mixture.
 Continue to mix in the remaining flour, 2 tablespoons at a time, until the dough begins to pull away from the sides of the bowl.